Wrongful Termination Lawyers for Nevada Employees

 Call an Employee Rights Lawyer

 The clock is already running.
 Discrimination and retaliation charges with NERC/EEOC must generally be filed within 300 days of termination.
 Public policy and contract claims have a 2-year statute of limitations.
-(702) 381-2875
+Call us at (888) 785-9923.

 Common Questions